yetabalij/bookingapp/note.md

 Back end authentication works in the back end but not working in the fron end. as a result, it is disabled in the backend for the moment but needs to be fixed.

 for validation is not yet implemented.

+at HelpPage: the four carosol components should be completed.